secretlounge/www/content/rules/fur.md

 - mlp (it isn't "extreme" but we don't allow it)
 - hyper/inflation

-If a mod sees something you post as extreme and it is removed and you feel as if it wasn't, leave a message in the Support Bot and we will try to get back to you as soon as possible.
+¹ - we allow feral as long as it isn't realistic looking renders/media, human x feral or creepy looking If a mod sees something you post as extreme and it is removed and you feel as if it wasn't, leave a message in the Support Bot and we will try to get back to you as soon as possible.
 -
 Adding to [Global Rule #8]({{< ref "#g8" >}}), advertising is also saying the name of a channel/group/bot without the @ before it, as well as splitting up the name.
 E.g. "It's in furry lounge bot"